OverflowException/sandbox/README.md

 4. equirectangular map should have width twice as its height.
 If not, edit with pinta

 TODO:
 1. brdf lut behaves weirdly.
-Try generate it on the fly.
+There's a little round artifact in the middle when rendering surfaces with low roughness
 2. add mipmapping feature to IBL prefiltering.
 To solve the problem of dotty bright area in envronment map
-3. HDR tonemapping pass. object + skybox
+3. HDR tonemapping pass in a separate pass. object + skybox